coreruleset/modsecurity-docker/README.md

 ### Proxying

 ModSecurity is often used as a reverse proxy.
 This allows one to use ModSecurity without modifying the webserver hosting the underlying application (and also protect web servers that modsecurity cannot currently embedd into).
-To set proxying one must set SETPROXY to True and provide the location of the Proxy via the PROXYLOCATION argument.
+To set proxying one must set SETPROXY to True and provide the location of the Proxy via the PROXYLOCATION environment variable.
 Note: if you are going to be proxying to a HTTPS site, you'll need to set SETTLS to true also.

 ```
-$docker build --build-arg SETPROXY=True --build-arg PROXYLOCATION=http://example.com -t my-modsec .
+$docker build --build-arg SETPROXY=True -t my-modsec .
-$ docker run -p 8080:80 my-modsec
+$ docker run -p 8080:80 -e PROXYLOCATION=http://example.com my-modsec
 ```

 ### ServerName

-It is often convenient to set your servername. to do this simply use the SERVERNAME Argument passed to docker build.
+It is often convenient to set your servername. to do this simply use the SERVERNAME environment variable passed to docker run.
 By default the servername provided is localhost.
 ```
-$ docker build --build-arg SERVERNAME=myhost -t modsec .
+$ docker build -t modsec .
-$ docker run -p 8080:80 my-modsec
+$ docker run -p 8080:80 -e SERVERNAME=myhost my-modsec
 ```

+### Apache ENV Variables

+* ERRORLOG - A string value indicating the location of the error log file (Default: '/var/log/apache2/error.log')
+* ACCESSLOG - A string value indicating the location of the custom log file (Default: '/var/log/apache2/access.log')
+* APACHE_TIMEOUT - ApAnache integer value indicating the number of seconds before receiving and sending time out (Default: 60)
+* LOGLEVEL - A string value controlling the number of messages logged to the error_log (Default: warn)
+* USER - A string value indicating the name (or #number) of the user to run httpd as (Default: daemon)
+* GROUP - A string value indicating the name (or #number) of the group to run httpd as (Default: daemon) |
+* SERVERADMIN - A string value indicating the address where problems with the server should be e-mailed (Default: root@localhost)
+* PORT - An integer value indicating the port where the webserver is listening to (Default: 80)

+### Nginx ENV Variables

+* NGINX_KEEPALIVE_TIMEOUT - An integer value indicating the number of seconds a keep-alive client connection will stay open on the server side (Default: 60)
+* ERRORLOG - A string value indicating the location of the error log file (Default: '/proc/self/fd/2')
+* LOGLEVEL - A string value controlling the number of messages logged to the error_log (Default: warn)
+* USER - A string value indicating the name (or #number) of the user to run httpd as (Default: nginx)
+* PORT - An integer value indicating the port where the webserver is listening to (Default: 80)
+* WORKER_CONNECTIONS - An integer indicating the maximum number of simultaneous connections that can be opened by a worker process (Default: 1024)

+### Modsecurity ENV Variables

+* MODSEC_RULE_ENGINE - A string value enabling ModSecurity itself (Default: on)
+* MODSEC_REQ_BODY_ACCESS - A string value allowing ModSecurity to access request bodies (Default: on)
+* MODSEC_REQ_BODY_LIMIT - An integer value indicating the maximum request body size  accepted for buffering (Default: 13107200)
+* MODSEC_REQ_BODY_NOFILES_LIMIT - An integer indicating the maximum request body size ModSecurity will accept for buffering (Default: 131072)
+* MODSEC_RESP_BODY_ACCESS - A string value allowing ModSecurity to access response bodies (Default: on)
+* MODSEC_RESP_BODY_LIMIT - An integer value indicating the maximum response body size  accepted for buffering (Default: 1048576)
+* MODSEC_PCRE_MATCH_LIMIT - An integer value indicating the limit for the number of internal executions in the PCRE function (Default: 100000)
+* MODSEC_PCRE_MATCH_LIMIT_RECURSION - An integer value indicating the limit for the depth of recursion when calling PCRE function (Default: 100000)

 ## Image Variants